jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_iv.rst

 test_calculator_w_list_items
 *********************************************************************************

-I can use a list_ to test the :ref:`calculator functions<how to make a calculator part 1>` as long as its items are numbers
+I can use a :ref:`list<lists>` to test the :ref:`calculator functions<how to make a calculator part 1>` as long as its items are numbers

 =================================================================================
 :red:`RED`: make it fail